marinanoa/NodeRestServerCleanArch/README.md

 This is a personal backend project used for practice.
 It is based in NodeJS and Express and implements a clean architecture.

+:construction: This project is under development.
+It misses tests, and other things.

 ## How to run

 ### Prerequisites: